apache/druid/server/src/test/java/org/apache/druid/server/coordinator/simulate/README.md

 - It should not be used to verify the absolute values of execution latencies, e.g. the time taken to compute the balancing cost of a segment.
 But the relative values can still be a good indicator while doing comparisons between, say two balancing strategies.
+- It does not support simulation of the zk-based `CuratorLoadQueuePeon`.

 ## Usage